-A non-urban county may join a consortium as the lead entity.
-However, the non-urban county cannot, on its own, include the whole county in the consortium.
-Each UGLG in a non-urban county that wishes to receive funding as a participant of the consortium must sign the consortium agreement.
+A non-urban county may join a HOME consortium.
+However, the county cannot on its own include the whole county in the consortium, only the unincorporated area of the county.
+A unit of local government within the non-urban county that wishes to participate as a member of the consortium must sign the HOME consortium agreement.
+By signing the consortium agreement, the unit of general local government within the non-urban county becomes a member of the consortium.